 TIP:

 To display mapped schema properties of a shelf

 - Select a property mapping rule or an object mapping rule in the shelf view.
-All the schema properties mapped by this shelf are displayed. - OR - - Select the schema property in the schema view.
-All the property mapping and object mapping rules mapped by this schema property are marked.
+All the schema properties mapped by this shelf are displayed. - OR - schema property in One Identity Manager